Crypto Wash Sale Rule 2026 – The Opportunity Window for US Investors

 Pending Legislation: The Risk to Watch

-Congress has repeatedly proposed extending the wash sale rule to crypto.
-The Build Back Better Act (2021) included it.
-Several 2023-2025 bills also proposed it.
-As of 2026, it has not passed – but the risk is real.
+Congress keeps trying to close this loophole.
+The Build Back Better Act (2021) had it.
+Multiple 2023–2025 bills proposed it.
+As of 2026, none have passed — but this is at risk every legislative session.

 Canada Has a "Superficial Loss" Rule